Philippus/elastic4s/README.md

 Elastic4s's DSL allows you to to construct your requests with syntatic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous frameworks.
-The aim of the DSL is that requests are written in an SQL-like way, while staying true to the JSON schema used by the Elasticsearch REST interface.
+The aim of the DSL is that requests are written in an SQL-like way, while staying true to the Java API.

 Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
 It also allows you to index documents directly without having to extract and set fields manually -